Last Updated June 4, 2019

 ThemeIsle, a WordPress theme shop that started in 2012 and offers a number of highly rated themes and plugins.
 Their themes are sold individually in either an annual subscription or an unlimited lifetime option.
 They used to have a “club membership” model that gave access to all of their themes and plugins, but now you only purchase the items you want to use.

-I’ll start with a short overview followed by an in-depth review.
-I’ll also use some of their offerings to build a test review site.
+I’ll start with a short overview followed by a more in-depth review.

 Here Is The Skinny

-Almost all of their offerings are available in a “Lite” version that is free, and in a “Pro” version that is available by subscription.
+Almost all of their offerings are available in a “Lite” version that is free, and in a “Pro” version that is available by direct purchase.
 You can download the Lite versions from WordPress.org or their website.
-The Pro versions have more features and are available to their subscribers.
+The Pro versions have more features.

-The one-page themes have sections for the home page that you can populate in the Customizer.
-Otherwise, they take the approach that you should add specific features using plugins.
+Some of the themes have home page “sections” that you can populate in the Customizer.
+This gives you the ability to add sections, such as for a team, portfolio, or newsletter without using a page builder They take the approach that you should add specific features using plugins.
 Using plugins makes your content more portable.
 For example, say you were writing reviews with product ratings.
 If the review features were built into the theme and you decide to change themes in the future, then you would have to reenter all of your ratings.
 If you use a plugin then those ratings are available no matter what theme you use.

-I suggest that you look over their offerings.
+ThemeIsle has changed their packages and pricing several times, so I suggest that you check over their offerings.
 Their themes and plugins are tailored for particular market niches, so if you find something that matches your project you can try out the Lite version.
 ThemeIsle is a solid company.
 If you are happy with the Lite version and want more features then there is no reason not to buy.